SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 ###### additional information

-In english, the word with performs the function of both comitative and instrumental cases, this case is sometimes called the instrumental-comitative case..
+The instrumental-comitative case is the common case combining instrumental and commitative cases.
+^e.g. english with

 ### mainly related to verbs

 #### grammatical person

 Grammatical person is the grammatical feature category that encodes the sememe(s) of personal deixis.
-Grammatical person is frequently realized in ⟮personal pronouns⟯ and ⟮verbs⟯ (but sometimes also in other places).
+Grammatical person is frequently realized in ⟮personal pronouns⟯ and ⟮verbs⟯, but sometimes also in other places.
-Most languages distinguish three forms of grammatical person, first, second and third person.
+Most languages distinguish three forms of grammatical person.
+The three values for grammatical person most commonly distinguished are first, second and third person.

 table:grammatical person|deictically refers to